AlenaTih/Learning-Journal/README.md

 ## Overview

-Welcome to "My Learning Journal," a personal project documenting my journey into Frontend development.
+Welcome to My Learning Journal, a personal project documenting my journey into Frontend development.
 This repository serves as a digital diary where I share insights, experiences, and the milestones achieved on this coding adventure.

 Explore the blog posts to follow my progress, from overcoming first-day jitters to conquering the complexities of Frontend frameworks.
 Each post is a snapshot of my learning journey, capturing the challenges and triumphs of becoming a Frontend developer.